Fulham F.C.: 2010–2013: Established in the Premier League

 On 29 July 2010, Mark Hughes was named the successor to Hodgson, signing a two-year contract with the club.
-Hughes had previously managed Manchester City, the Welsh national team and Blackburn.
-Hughes' first match in charge was against Bolton Wanderers at the Reebok Stadium.
-The highlight of the season was a 4–0 win in the FA Cup over London rivals Tottenham Hotspur, all goals coming in the first half.
 Hughes resigned as manager of Fulham on 2 June 2011, having spent fewer than 11 months at the club.
 The Whites had an encouraging finish in eighth position and qualified for the Europa League via Fairplay.

 On 7 June 2011, Martin Jol signed a two-year contract with Fulham, becoming successor to Hughes.
-Jol's first match was a 3–0 Europa League win against NSÍ Runavík of the Faroe Islands on 30 June.
-Fulham then navigated their way with some ease to the group stage in the Europa League through late summer.
-However, the Cottagers were knocked out with the last seconds of the group stage matches, Odense Boldklub equalising to make a draw, leaving Fulham in third place, with Polish side Wisła Kraków instead progressing to the next round.
+Fulham navigated their way with some ease to the group stage in the Europa League through late summer.
+However, the Cottagers were knocked out with the last seconds of the group stage matches, Odense Boldklub equalising, leaving Fulham in third place, with Polish side Wisła Kraków instead progressing to the next round.

 Fulham's Premier League form in the 2011–12 season was mixed, with the continuing away-record hangover of previous seasons dragging on.
-In October 2011, Fulham had an emphatic 6–0 home win over neighbours QPR, with Andrew Johnson scoring a hat-trick for Fulham in the match.
-The January 2012 transfer window saw Bobby Zamora move over the Hammersmith flyover to Loftus Road, with Russian striker Pavel Pogrebnyak coming in place from VfB Stuttgart.
+In the 2012–13 season, Fulham finished the season in 12th place.

 Clint Dempsey scored a club record 50 Premier League goals for Fulham between 2007 and 2012.

-The New Year saw two further hat-tricks scored by Clint Dempsey.
-On 11 February 2012, Progrebnyak scored on his debut in the 2–1 win over Stoke City.
-In March 2012, a 5–0 win against Wolverhampton Wanderers saw a hat-trick from Pogrebnyak.
-The Cottagers broke their historic drought on Merseyside with a 1–0 win over Liverpool at Anfield on May Day and another win against Sunderland in the last home game meant Fulham were only one point short of equalling their largest points haul in the Premier League, with just one game remaining.
-However, they failed to achieve this after losing their last game away at Tottenham.

-In the 2012–13 season, Fulham ended a seven-match winless run by beating Swansea City 3–0 away at the Liberty Stadium on the final game of the season on 19 May 2013.
-Fulham finished the season in 12th place.